rschristopher/rschristopher.github.io/src/currency/sovereignty/level-1.md

 ## Choosing a Reputable Service

 Many services are unreliable or outright scams.
 Experienced Bitcoiners know "crypto" platforms often fail.
-Look for:
+Always check the following:

 - **Withdrawal Support**: Must allow transfers to self-custody; otherwise, you hold an IOU, not Bitcoin.
 Selling for fiat is taxable in the US.
 - **Bitcoin-Only**: Avoid platforms offering other cryptocurrencies — security risks increase with complexity.
 - **Future-Focused**: Seek services with Lightning integration or Bitcoin-centric features for reliability.